An effective energy-enstrophy diffusion process with a condensation bound

 \section{Abstract}

-In this article we use Gaussian measure on $\IR^N$ to define the coefficients of an elliptic diffusion on an open cone of $\IR^2$.
-We prove the existence and uniqueness of a stationary distribution for this diffusion.
-In a companion article, we show that the diffusion constructed in this work is the inviscid limit of the laws of the ``enstrophy-energy'' process of a stationary $N$-dimensional Galerkin-Navier-Stokes type evolution with Brownian forcing and random stirring (the strength of which can be made to go to zero in the inviscid limit).
-In the present work, owing to the special properties of the coefficients constructed with the Gaussian measure, we bound the distance to $1$ of the ratio of the expected energy to the expected enstrophy (this ratio is at most $1$ with our normalization).
-Together with our companion article, this shows that for suitable Brownian forcings an inviscid condensation inducing an attrition of all but the lowest modes takes place.
+We use Gaussian measure on $\IR^N$ to define the coefficients of an elliptic diffusion and show that it lives in an open cone of $\IR^2$.
+One component represents enstrophy and the other energy.
+We establish the existence and uniqueness of a stationary distribution for this diffusion.
+Owing to the special properties of the coefficients of this diffusion, we derive a condensation bound, which controls the distance to $1$ of the ratio of the expected energy to the expected enstrophy (this ratio is at most $1$ with our normalization).
+In a companion article, as a ``proof of concept'', we show that the diffusion constructed in this work is the inviscid limit of the laws of the ``enstrophy-energy'' process of a stationary $N$-dimensional Galerkin-Navier-Stokes type evolution with Brownian forcing and random stirring (the strength of which can be made to go to zero in the inviscid limit, and which plays the role of a regularization).